FieryMewtwo/hbcatalog/about.md

 permalink: /about/

 ---
-A simple frontend for the HBCatalog fileserver, hosted on GitHub pages
+A simple frontend for the HBCatalog fileserver, hosted on GitHub Pages